PrincePop25/PrincePop25/README.md

 - JavaScript
 - SQL

+## Bit More About Me
+- ⌛I love Sandbox Game (Yes, Minecraft is my number ONE fav).
+- 🎤Love singing, I pretty much sang my whole life (Not that good, so don't expect much).
+- 💛Learning Psychology is my favorite thing to do.

 <!--
 **PrincePop25/PrincePop25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.